carolynf-1/ocean_chem_lesson/lesson_plan.md

 5. Discuss possible hypotheses to explain what they're observing (e.g. If color change is due to change in temperature and we decrease the temperature, then we should see a color change when the beaker is chilled).
 Write possible hypotheses on the board.
 6. Assign students to groups and have them select (or, assign) a hypothesis to test.
 Point out available tools for testing (acid solution, base solution, ice, dry ice, hot plate, NaCl solutions, Na2CO3 solution, Instant Ocean solution, etc).
 7. Provide groups with a lab sheet to fill out.
-8. After hypothesis testing is completed, poll each group to see what their test results were and have them graph their data (time-to-color-change).
+8. After hypothesis testing is completed, poll each group to see what their hypotheis and test results were.
+Have them graph their data (time-to-color-change).
 Results/graphs should be written on board for all groups to see.
 9. Initiate dicussion about all results.
 Should lead to various conclusions/realizations:
     1. Carbon dioxide from dry ice dissolves in solution.
     2. Carbon dioxide dissolved in solution causes pH to decrease (i.e. to become more acidic).
     3. Greater amounts of dry ice (i.e. CO2) causes rate of pH change to increase.
     4. Ocean water is more "resistant" to pH decrease than NaCl solution and/or tap water.
 Can be used to introduce term/concept of a buffer.
   5. Sodium carbonate is "resistant" to pH decrease.
 Can be used to introduce term/concept of buffer.
 Also can be tied into similar behavior observed in ocean water.

 Goals:

-1. Promote hypothesis-driven scientific "discovery".
+1. Promote hypothesis-driven, scientific "discovery".
-2. Introduce students to key terms vocabulary:
+2. Introduce students to key vocabulary:
     - pH
     - carbon dioxide
     - buffer
+    - salinity
 3. Introduce students to the effects of carbon dioxide on ocean water pH.

 ####Student Lab